vrangelramos/chama-backend-assignment-course-signup/README.md

 Please attach the presentation file (pdf, ppt, keynote, google slides link) inside your project/repository test.

 Required:
-- Explore your architecture decision;
+- Explore your architecture decision
-- What tools and technologies you used (libraries, framework, tools etc);
+- What tools and technologies you used (libraries, framework, tools etc)
-- Why did you decide to use technology X and not Y;
+- Why did you decide to use technology X and not Y
-- How you solve each step (API, Scaling out and Querying);
+- How you solve each step (API, Scaling out and Querying)

 Bonus:
-- The problems and challenges that you have faced;
+- The problems and challenges that you have faced
-- What you think that it can be improved and how.
+- What you think that it can be improved and how